Regarding IoT applications and power, which is the approach of Dimac Red and its partners?

 Step 2: define your power budget and select your battery

-- There is NO ONE SIZE FITS ALL
+- There are NO ONE SIZE FITS ALL

 - Your application requirements drive your signal chain Precision and Power Budgets